jonimoreira/specs/2_5_0/docs/source/rm.rst

 The complete documentation in a graphical, clickable format is available on the MLHIM website [Documents page](http://mlhim.org/documents.html).

 An EMF Ecore project is available in the docs folder of the distribution.
-It can be imported into Eclipse and used as a base for modelling CCDs.
+It can be imported into Eclipse and used as a base for modeling CCDs.
 However, developers need to be aware that there are slight differences due to the fact taht Eclipse XML tools do not support XML Schema 1.1

 Further research is needed to determine if valid CCDs can be produced from Eclipse.